Bivariant Hermitian $K$-theory and Karoubi's fundamental theorem: Introduction

 \section{Introduction}

 Let $\ell$ be a commutative ring with involution $*$.
 Assume that $\ell$ contains an element $\lambda$ such that

 A \emph{$*$-algebra} over $\ell$ is an algebra $A$ equipped with a semilinear involution $*:A\to A^{\op}$.
 Write $\aha$ for the category of $\ell$-algebras and $\ahas$ for the subcategory of $*$-algebras and involution preserving homomorphisms.
-We construct a triangulated category $kk^h$, with the same objects as $\ahas$, and a functor $j^h:\ahas\to kk^h$ which is the identity on objects and is homotopy invariant, matricially and hermitian stable and excisive (all these terms are defined below), and is universal initial with these properties (see Proposition \ref{prop:kkuniv}).
-We write $[-1]$ for the suspension functor, and consider the \emph{bivariant hermitian $K$-theory} groups
+We construct a triangulated category $kk^h$, with the same objects as $\ahas$, and a functor $j^h:\ahas\to kk^h$ which is the identity on objects and is homotopy invariant, matricially and hermitian stable and excisive (the first three terms are defined in Subsection \ref{subsec:stab} and the last in Definition \ref{def:ex-ho-theory}), and is universal initial with these properties (see Proposition \ref{prop:kkuniv}).
+We write $[-1]$ for the suspension functor, and for $n\in\Z$, consider the \emph{bivariant hermitian $K$-theory} groups

 Setting $A=\ell$ we recover a Weibel style \cite{kh}, homotopy invariant version of $K^h$, the $K$-theory of hermitian forms of \cite{karfund}.
 We prove in Proposition \ref{prop:agree} that

 The triangulated category $kk^h$ is related to the bivariant $K$-theory category $kk$ of \cite{ct} by means of a pair of functors